Print Friendly and PDF

 SSL do not sell USB cables independent of the cables included with the product.

-Troubleshooting USB & Power issues
+Troubleshooting USB & power issues

-Additionally, try all USB ports on the DAW computer as some manufacturers may have USB ports that are not fully powered.
+Additionally, try all USB ports on the DAW computer as some manufacturers have USB ports that are not fully powered.

 USB hubs